info-com/zenya-api-docs/source/classify-keywords.rst

 The result set includes "mappings" which is a list of category id keys that correspond to the "categories" dictionary.
 The mappings are in the same order as the keyword list submitted in the POST call.
-A ``null`` value in the id indicates that the keyword is currently unmapped to the Zenya Taxonomy.
+A ``null`` value in the id indicates that the keyword is currently unmapped to the eContext Taxonomy.

 Resource URL